 To make it less daunting, use this fun poem to start a conversation about why and when to wear our masks.
 Children will accept it, with fewer arguments, when led by example.
 Safety is the intent!
 Let our response be productive, and remember, choose kindness over fighting.
 Help them realize we are better at working to create solutions.

 It’s a simple task if asked; please wear a mask!

 Reduce With a Fun Way to Teach Kids About Mask Rules

-(This is based on time with family or those they have quarantined, explaining that it will vary in public situations.)
+(This is based on the ongoing rules for mask-wearing, explaining that it will vary in public situations.)

 Wearing Masks a Dr. Seuss Approach:

 Do I wear it in the car?